 In more severe cases, a period of external exclusion may be necessary.
 This is dependent on the severity of the incident and is ultimately at the discretion of the Headteacher.
-The school follows the Peterborough Diocese Education Trust guidance for exclusions and this can be found on the school website.
+The school follows the Peterborough Diocese Education Trust guidance for exclusions and this can be found on both school websites.